xfalco/ESP8266-12e_libraries/RestServer/README.md

   server.addParameter("blah");
   server.endMethod();
 ```
-will construct a default HTML page with a form supporting a `foo` and a `blah` label.
+will construct a default HTML page with a form supporting a `foo` and a `blah` label that can be served from a RestClient via the `serveDefaultHtml` method.

 RestClient (accessible via the `RestServer:getClient` method) in turn wraps a WiFiClient with additional functionality enabling access to the REST interface accessed.
 For example, to access the parameters sent to the above method:
 ```